-At the same time, we identified further issues to address, including the further enhancement of discussions at board of director meetings, board monitoring, and continuous operational improvements.
-The Company board of directors gives due consideration in responding to issues based on the effectiveness evaluation and continues to engage in measures to enhance board functions.
+At the same time, we continue to recognize challenges related to the operation of the Board of Directors (e.g., criteria for agenda items and board materials) and the enhancement of its monitoring functions (e.g., subsidiary oversight and business portfolio management).
+The Company Board of Directors gives due consideration in responding to issues based on the effectiveness evaluation and continues to engage in measures to enhance board functions.